robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 ##########

-This is designed to be a practical guide, mostly aimed at users who are interested in a quick way of optimally combining some assets (most likely equities).
+This is designed to be a practical guide, mostly aimed at users who are interested in a quick way of optimally combining some assets (most likely stocks).
 However, when necessary I do introduce the required theory and also point out areas that may be suitable springboards for more advanced optimisation techniques.
 Details about the parameters can be found in the respective documentation pages (please see the sidebar).